 (I wrote a separate article for out of state visitors who are hurt in Florida car accidents.)

-However, here, we’ll see what happens if someone from Florida gets hurt in a car accident in another state.
+Here, we’ll see what happens if someone from Florida gets hurt in a car accident in another state.
 I’ll discuss what aspects (of the claim) the out of state law controls.
 The other state’s law will have the biggest impact on your personal injury claim against the careless driver.

-The out of state law will have less of an impact on the Floridian’s uninsured motorist (UM) insurance coverage on a Florida UM policy.
+On the other hand, the out of state law will have less of an impact on the Floridian’s uninsured motorist (UM) insurance coverage on a Florida UM policy.
 I wrote an article on a Floridian’s PIP claim if he is hurt in an out of state car accident.
 (When I say “he”, I am referring to “he” or “she”.)

 Both states’ laws may have an effect the settlement value of the case.

-The time limit you have to sue the other driver
+How long do you have to sue the other driver

 Many states have short time deadlines to sue.
 Some of these states have shorter deadlines to sue for personal injury than Florida does.